beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ### Get an entire `table`

-Get an entire `table` by passing an Object containing:
+Get an entire `table` by passing an object containing:
 - `table` - **String** *(required)*
 - `limit` - **Number**
   - Limit the number of documents to be returned